Last Updated on 9 July, 2021 by Veronica

 In 1970, a choir tomb was exhumed that was probably from the church’s origin in 1149.

 It was badly damaged during the Vendée Wars.
-In the 19th century, it was acquired by Valentin, a friend of Lemot’s.
+Then, in the 19th century, it was acquired by Valentin, a friend of Lemot’s.
 Who made it his summer residence.

 Garenne Valentin Park is very bucolic and smaller than Garenne Lemot’s, as it has 4 hectares, Lemot’s is 13!

 The Church of Notre Dame de Clisson